stelace/stelace.js/README.md

 Installing the SDK is the recommended way:

-- tree-shaking can reduce Stelace SDK size from 70% with shared dependencies (mostly axios and core-js polyfills).
+- tree-shaking can reduce Stelace SDK size by 70% with shared dependencies (mostly axios and core-js polyfills).
 - no surprise due to potential jsDelivr/unpkg CDN failure.

 You just have to use ES modules with your favorite bundler like Webpack: